A relatively common congenital (inherited) heart defect in the dog and a rare defect in the cat.

 Dogs with mild SAS may have no clinical signs while moderately to severely affected dogs may be more symptomatic and are at an increased risk of sudden death secondary to arrhythmias.

 Diagnosis of SAS

-- A new genetic test is available at the Genetics lab at the N.C State College of Veterinary Medicine Genetics lab that may help screen certain breeds with this disease www.ncstatevets.org/genetics.
+A new genetic test is available at the Genetics lab at the N.C State College of Veterinary Medicine Genetics lab that may help screen newfoundland dogs for this disease.